Honest Pros and Cons of Living in Chicago From a Local

 In fact, Chicago’s network of buses and trains is one of the largest public transportation systems in the country.

-Despite the access to public transportation, the expressways are always bad.
-You need to add at least a half hour of padding to your driving time when you have firm plans.
+Despite access to public transportation, the expressways are always bad.
+You need to add at least half an hour of padding to your driving time when you have firm plans.

-Add regular road work on the main routes to and from downtown and the situation becomes even more insane.
-It’s difficult to even use any of the usual map apps as your guides, as the time just keeps changing with the worsening traffic.
+Add regular road work on the main routes to and from downtown, and the situation becomes even more insane.
+It’s difficult to use any of the usual map apps as your guides, as the time just keeps changing with the worsening traffic.

 Fun fact: Did you know that the term “gaper’s delay” is a Chicago invention?
 Also known as “rubbernecking,” it’s when people are causing even more traffic by slowing down and staring at nearby accidents on the road while they’re driving.
 It doesn’t matter which side of the road the incident is on, they’re all lookin’.

-Chicago isn’t only about all the pizza — there’s more than deep dish pizza there, people — and all the hot dogs and all of the Italian beef.
+Chicago isn’t only about all the pizza — there’s more than deep dish pizza there — and all the hot dogs and all of the Italian beef.

 I mean, it is those things, but it’s also all of the other things.